-Since lidocaine viscous is used when needed, you may not be on a dosing schedule.
-If you are on a schedule, use the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Since lidocaine topical is used when needed, you may not be on a dosing schedule.
+Skip any missed dose if it's almost time for your next dose.

 What happens if I overdose?

-Lidocaine viscous is not likely to cause an overdose unless you apply more than the recommended dose.
-Overdose may also occur if you apply heat to treated areas.
+Lidocaine applied to the gums is not likely to cause an overdose unless you apply more than the recommended dose.

-What should I avoid while using Lidocaine Viscous (lidocaine viscous)?
+What should I avoid while using lidocaine viscous?

 Avoid eating, chewing gum, or drinking hot liquids until the feeling in your mouth has returned completely.
 Chewing while your mouth is numb could result in a bite injury to your tongue, lips, or inside of your cheek.

-Do not allow the medicine to come into contact with your eyes.
-Rinse with water if this medicine gets in your eyes.
+Do not allow lidocaine viscous to come into contact with your eyes.
+If it does, rinse with water.

 Avoid using other medications on the areas you treat with lidocaine viscous unless your doctor tells you to.